Asthma Action Plan

 - How to use and chart your peak flow reading

-- How to recognize signs if your asthma is getting worse
+- How to recognise signs if your asthma is getting worse

 - What to do during an asthma attack